Mechanizing Synthetic Tait Computability in Istari: Mechanization

 \subsection{Case Studies}

 The effectiveness of this formalization is demonstrated by two case studies of STC applications.

-\subsubsection{Core dependent type theory}
+\subsubsection{Core Dependent Type Theory}

 The first case study is the canonicity gluing model of a dependent type theory with dependent product types and booleans with large elimination, exactly as presented in \cref{sec:stc}.
 Each constant in the proof of STC is transcribed exactly as on-paper from~\citet{sterling>thesis,sterling>2022-logical-relations} into \istari as terms and types, followed by type-checking using tactics.
 The terms themselves remain as concise as in the on-paper development.
-For most constants, type-checking requires about $100$ to $200$ lines of \istari tactics, with the most complex case being the large elimination of booleans $\blue{\IF}$, which requires about $1500$ lines of tactics.
+We report the rough number of lines of tactics needed for type-checking each constant below.

-From a foundational perspective, the mechanization of the gluing argument and STC in \istari can be regarded as gluing the syntax with respect to the meta-theory of \istari, \ie the realizability model or the PER model, rather than gluing with respect to the semantic domain of $\set$.
+In some cases, the tactic scripts are longer than expected because the modality framework is axiomatized inside \istari rather than being built in as primitives, so the type-checker does not have as good support for reasoning about, \eg, strict glue types as it would have if they were built in.
+For example, unlike built-in dependent sums, strict glue types do not enjoy type-free computation, so manual tactics are needed to go through certain steps in $\blue{\PITP_\beta}$.
+Similarly, having to work with axiomatized large elimination for the $\closed$ modality in $\blue{\IF}$ leads to longer proof scripts.
+Nevertheless, the overall length of the tactic scripts remains quite manageable, and this only impacts tactic scripts rather than the terms themselves.

-\subsubsection{Cost-aware logical framework}
+\subsubsection{Cost-Aware Logical Framework}

-Cost-aware logical framework (calf)~\cite{niu-sterling-grodin-harper>2022,grodin-niu-sterling-harper>2024} is a dependent call-by-push-value language with computational effects designed for synthetic cost analysis.
-Calf incorporates a phase distinction $\beh$ between cost and behavior, analogous to $\syn$, to isolate the behavioral aspects of a program from its cost.
-Its call-by-push-value~\cite{levy>2003} structure includes a free-forgetful adjunction $\mathsf{F} \dashv \mathsf{U}$, with an underlying writer monad used for cost tracking.
+Cost-aware logical framework (\calf{})~\cite{niu-sterling-grodin-harper>2022,grodin-niu-sterling-harper>2024} is a dependent call-by-push-value language designed for synthetic cost analysis of algorithms~\cite{li-grodin-harper>2023,grodin-harper>2024,zhou>2025,kebuladze>2025}. \calf{} incorporates a phase distinction $\beh$ between cost and behavior, analogous to $\syn$, to isolate the behavioral aspects of a program from its cost.
+Its call-by-push-value~\cite{levy>2003} structure includes a free-forgetful adjunction $\mathsf{F} \dashv \mathsf{U}$, with an underlying writer monad used for cost tracking, and a cost-charging computational effect $\mstep{c}{e}$ that records $c$ units of cost when executing the computation $e$.